 Fraud Alerts

-Official information about Li Think can always be found on our Contact page.
+Official information about Li Think can always be found on our contact page.

-How to recognize fraudulent activity:
+How to spot fraudulent activity:

 Suspicious emails or calls asking you to reply, click links, or open attachments.